A. Nebuchadnezzar erects an image and demands everyone worship it.

 3. (26-27) The Hebrew men leave the furnace unharmed.

 Then Nebuchadnezzar went near the mouth of the burning fiery furnace and spoke, saying, "Shadrach, Meshach, and Abed-Nego, servants of the Most High God, come out, and come here."
 Then Shadrach, Meshach, and Abed-Nego came from the midst of the fire.
 And the satraps, administrators, governors, and the king's counselors gathered together, and they saw these men on whose bodies the fire had no power; the hair of their head was not singed nor were their garments affected, and the smell of fire was not on them.

 a.
-Servants of the Most High God: Before they are out of the furnace, Nebuchadnezzar recognizes that these men serve the true God, the God Most High.
+Servants of the Most High God: Before they were out of the furnace, Nebuchadnezzar recognized that these men served the true God, the God Most High.

 b.
 These men on whose bodies the fire had no power: The trial had no power over these men because they were thoroughly submitted to the power and will of God.
-Even before the time of Jesus they knew the truth of Jesus promise: In the world you will have tribulation; but be of good cheer, I have overcome the world.
-(John 16:33)
+Before the time of Jesus, they knew the truth of Jesus' promise: In the world you will have tribulation; but be of good cheer, I have overcome the world (John 16:33).

 c.
 The smell of fire was not on them: This demonstrates how complete their deliverance was.